-At the Heart Institute at Children's Hospital Colorado, we perform two types of cardiac catheterizations (commonly known as "heart caths"): diagnostic and interventional.
+At the Heart Institute at Children's Hospital Colorado, we perform two types of cardiac catheterizations for children (commonly known as "heart caths"): diagnostic and interventional.
 Diagnostic catheterization is used to run a variety of heart tests, and interventional catheterization is used to make repairs to the heart.

-We perform more than 800 heart catheterizations each year at our Heart Institute, and many defects that once required open-heart surgery can now be corrected in the cath lab.
+We perform more than 800 cardiac heart catheterizations each year at our Heart Institute, and many defects that once required open-heart surgery can now be corrected in the cath lab.
 Over the last several years, our cardiologists have led the way in the use of minimally invasive catheters to reach and repair heart problems in kids.
 These types of procedures have led to less invasive ways to fix heart disease, quicker recovery time and less risk when compared to more invasive heart procedures.